Tsog pronounced 'soak', spelled Tsog or

 The tsog is the gathering of:

-1. practitioners - viewed as their enlightened nature,
+1. Practitioners - viewed as their enlightened nature,

-3. buddhas - imagine an entire mandala of buddhas; and
+3. Buddhas - imagine an entire mandala of buddhas; and

-Offering substances include: sweet, sour, salty, grain, wine,
+Offering substances include: sweet, sour, salty, grain,

-spent too much or too little.
+that one has spent too much or too little.